simonachkar/mcda5550-pwa/03-indexeddb/README.md

-# Let's load some data!

-**IndexedDB** is a super helpful tool to storing data.
-It's available in all modern browsers.
+# IndexedDB

+This app showcases the use of **IndexedDB**, a powerful tool for storing data in modern web browsers.
+It features a student list management system, utilizing the capabilities of IndexedDB to store and retrieve student data.

+## Key Features of IndexedDB

-- Transactional key-value database in the browser
-- Transactional -> if one action fails, none of the actions of that transaction are applied
+- **Transactional Key-Value Database**: IndexedDB operates as a transactional database in the browser.
+If one action in a transaction fails, none of the actions in that transaction are applied.
-- Stores significant amount of unstructured data, including files & blobs
+- **Unstructured Data Storage**: Capable of storing a significant amount of unstructured data, including files and blobs.
-- Can be accessed asynchronously -> can be accessed by service worker!

-In this section we are using a wrapper library called [`Dexie.js`](https://dexie.org/)

-## To run this app
+- **Asynchronous Access**: IndexedDB can be accessed asynchronously, making it suitable for use in service workers for enhanced PWA (Progressive Web App) functionalities.

+## Application Overview

+- The app is set up as a Progressive Web App, complete with service worker registration for offline support and faster load times.
+- Dynamically displays a list of students, allowing users to add new students through a simple form.
+The student data is immediately saved to IndexedDB and displayed on the page.
+- Uses [`Dexie.js`](https://dexie.org/)for easy and efficient interaction with IndexedDB.

+## Running the Application

+1. **Installation**:

-- Run `npm i` or `npm install` to install the node dev dependencies (http-server to run the app on a development server).
+   - Run `npm i` or `npm install` to install the necessary packages.

+2. **Starting the App**:
-- Run `npm run start` to start the app with [`http-server`](https://github.com/http-party/http-server#readme).
+   - Execute `npm run start` to launch the app using [`http-server`](https://github.com/http-party/http-server#readme).

+## Important Note

-*Note, when running the app: if you enter two students with the same "Student #", the student data will be overwritten because "Student #" is the set to be the `id`.
+- **Unique Student IDs:** When entering student data, be aware that the "Student #" is used as the unique `id` in the IndexedDB.
+If two students are entered with the same "Student #", the existing student data will be overwritten.